f-squirrel/f-squirrel.github.io/_posts/2021-05-10-how-to-configure-core-dump-in-docker-container.md

 }
 ```

-The Dockerfile presented below will be used to build the image for our sample application is very simple: it installs
+The Dockerfile presented below will be used to build the image for our sample application: it installs
 the build-essentials, GDB (needed for future use), copies source code, and builds the application.
 ```docker
 FROM ubuntu:18.04